vtourraine/NSString-VTContainsSubstring/README.md

 [![Build Status](https://travis-ci.org/vtourraine/NSString-VTContainsSubstring.svg?branch=master)](https://travis-ci.org/vtourraine/NSString-VTContainsSubstring)

 Starting with OS X 10.10 and iOS 8, `NSString` now offers a `containsString:` convenience method.
-The `vt_containsSubstring:` is compatible with earlier versions, and is slightly more customizable with its `options` parameter.
+The `vt_containsSubstring:` method is compatible with earlier versions, and is slightly more customizable with its `options` parameter.

 ## How to install